-Firstly, I often work over some kind of underpainting (done with Gamblin Fast Matte).
-I think dark areas just look better when there's a dark color underneath them.
+I've now changed things around a bit.
+I still work over a preliminary underpainting (done with Gamblin Fast Matte) because dark areas are easier to handle when there's a dark color underneath them.

 Center Field.
 9x12, oil on linen panel.
 2019.

-Once the block-in is done, I add thick paint only in the places where I either need to refine forms, or add light, texture and detail—in the painting above those places were the foreground and parts of the sky.
+I apply this thicker paint only in the places where I either need to refine forms, or add light, texture, and detail—in the painting above those places were the foreground, the ocean, and parts of the sky.

 Hawthorns.
 7x11, oil on hemp panel.
 2019.